reeceholland/ros2_fault_injection/docs/mainpage.md

 # ros2_fault_injection API

-`ros2_fault_injection` is a C++ ROS 2 framework for injecting controlled faults into robot topic streams.
+`ros2_fault_injection` is a C++ ROS 2 framework for injecting controlled faults into robot topics, transforms, and services.

 The public API is organized around a small set of framework classes: